-The portfolio has been shaped by a set of five shared goals, developed through a major consultation with all those working in the arts, and detailed in the Arts Council's 10-year strategic framework Great art and culture for everyone.
+The 2012-15 portfolio has been shaped by a set of five shared goals, developed through a major consultation with all those working in the arts, and detailed in the Arts Council's 10-year strategic framework Achieving great art for everyone.

 Find out about how the portfolio affects key areas of work in depth.

 Find out about the national picture across dance, music, theatre, visual arts, literature and multi-artform organisations (combined arts).